Solid State Cooling & Thermal Management

 열전 발전은 열에너지를 전기에너지로 직접 변환하는 기술로, 열전 소재, 전극, 세라믹 기판, heat sink 등으로 구성된 모듈을 통해 구현됩니다. 우리 연구 그룹은 열전 소재의 합성과 물성 제어부터 모듈 설계 및 최적화까지 아우르는 다학제적 연구를 수행하며, 기존 열전 발전 기술의 효율을 극대화하고 차세대 열전 발전 기술을 탐색합니다.

-In modern industries and transportation sectors, a massive amount of waste heat is generated, leading to increased fossil fuel consumption to compensate for energy losses.
+In modern industrial and transportation sectors, the conversion of fossil fuels to energy results in waste heat losses nearly twice the amount of energy actually used, requiring additional fuel consumption to compensate.
 However, if this waste heat can be effectively recovered and converted into electrical energy, we can significantly enhance overall energy efficiency, reduce dependence on fossil fuels, and mitigate carbon emissions.
 Our research group aims to realize this potential through thermoelectric generation, ultimately contributing to a more sustainable society.
 Thermoelectric generation is a technology that directly converts heat into electricity using modules composed of thermoelectric materials, electrodes, ceramic substrates, and heat sinks.
 Our research group conducts multidisciplinary studies spanning from the synthesis and property control of thermoelectric materials to module design and optimization.
 Through this approach, we strive to enhance the efficiency of existing thermoelectric power generation technologies and explore next-generation thermoelectric solutions.

 [세부 연구 주제]